mozilla/standards-positions/CONTRIBUTING.md

 to happen instead in the standards-positions issue.
 When it makes sense to do so,
 it's good to raise issues through the normal issue trackers for the proposal.
-However, when doing so, it's worth being careful to avoid giving a *misimpression* that engagement in the discussion constitutes support.
+However, when doing so, it's worth being careful to avoid giving a *false impression* that engagement in the discussion constitutes support.
 In some cases, avoiding this impression may require having some of the discussion in the standards-positions issue.
 However, in many cases that can be avoided